- If the 1Password extension won't work, your access to all your credentials is compromised.

 - Select the 1Password extension listed there.

-- Then click the On radio button for the Allow automatic updates option.
+- Then click the On button for the Allow automatic updates option.

-- Some users have confirmed they’ve fixed 1Password not working by restarting both its Windows app and browser extension.
+- Some users have confirmed they’ve fixed 1Password by restarting both its Windows app and browser extension.
 To disable 1Password in Chrome, click the Customize Google Chrome button.

 - Select the More tools > Extensions options to open the tab shown directly below.